CapriciousSun/Backpack.tf-Scraper/README.md

 Just a JSON Parser I am writing for a friend

+Added compat for .csv files

 Current todo list
-- Compatability with .csv files
-    - Reading
-    - Writing
 - Multiple functions
     - Getting users (potentially, not sure for now)